jaredb7/FPP-VotingAPI-Integration/README.md

     5. Optional: Choose a playlist to use as a "spare pool", these are spare sequences you may want run in the display
     6. Tick "Sync Playlist if to publish the playlist to the Voting Website
     7. Click 'Save Config'
+    8. Go to your scheduled playlist(s) & add the VOTE_CHECK_API event at the beginning of the playlisy (after any "Play first only once" items)

 **Settings Page**
 ![Alt text](/images/settings_page.png?raw=true "Settings Page")